fstltna/PokemonOnlineStartup/README.md

 ![Minetest Sample Screen](https://MineCity.online/minetest_demo.png)

 ---
-These start up the Minetest server at boot time with a "screen" process.
+These start up the Pokemon Online server at boot time with a "screen" process.

-1. Copy **minetest** into **/etc/init.d** - make sure it is executable
+1. Copy **pokemononline** into **/etc/init.d** - make sure it is executable
-2. Copy **startminetest** into **/usr/local/minetest** - make sure it is executable
+2. Copy **startpokemononline** into **/root/pokemon-online** - make sure it is executable
-4. Run "**systemctl enable minetest**" (only needed once, will stick)
+4. Run "**systemctl enable pokemononline**" (only needed once, will stick)
-5. Run "**systemctl start minetest**" - starts Minetest without restarting the server
+5. Run "**systemctl start pokemononline**" - starts Pokemon Online without restarting the server

-When you want to view the Minetest console, just enter "**screen -r**" in your shell.
+When you want to view the Pokemon Online console, just enter "**screen -r**" in your shell.

-To disconnect from the Minetest console just press **CTRL-A CTRL-D**.
+To disconnect from the Pokemon Online console just press **CTRL-A CTRL-D**.
 This will leave it running and you can reconnect to it again.

 I have only tested this on a Ubuntu 16.04 server...

-If you want to turn off the server respawning type "**touch /usr/local/minetest/nostart**".
-To reenable it type "**rm /usr/local/minetest/nostart**".
+If you want to turn off the server respawning type "**touch /root/pokemon-online/nostart**".
+To reenable it type "**rm /root/pokemon-online/nostart**".

 ---
 Note: If you don't already have the "screen" tool installed you will need to install it by "**sudo apt-get install screen**".